-Put everything of value into your Carry-On Bag.
+Put everything you can’t do without in your carry-on bag.
 I don’t just mean jewellery/money.
 I mean whatever you need to get you through the first 24 hours in Egypt, as lost luggage can be a really uncomfortable and upsetting problem if you don’t

 - your medicines